Roomba 980 Review

 Before introducing the 980, all iRobot products utilized a standard navigating algorithm, so their products only bounce around in a random direction.

-Coverage wasn’t a concern as the software was sophisticated enough, so cleans the whole area.
+Coverage wasn’t a concern as the software was sophisticated enough to clean the whole area.
 But efficiency was another matter, as older Roombas were not smart.

 All of it changed with the 980.
 It was the first Roomba with a top-mounted camera and the iAdapt 2.0 navigation.
 So it can draw maps internally.

-This upgrade translates to better efficiency and the ability to cover a large space without getting lost.
+This upgrade translates to better efficiency and the ability to cover a vast space without getting lost.

 How does the Roomba 980 navigate?

-But unlike these brands that rely on LIDAR, it utilizes a camera to aid it in recognizing obstacles and pinpoint its location.
+But unlike these brands that rely on LIDAR, it utilizes a camera to aid it in recognizing obstacles and pinpointing its location.

-Underneath the robot is another tracking sensor, just in case the lights go dim.
+Another tracking sensor is underneath the robot in case the lights dim.
 This redundancy helps prevent the robot from getting lost in areas with low visibility.

-It’s a similar sensor found in the Roborock E4 or the Roomba I3+.
+It’s a similar sensor in the Roborock E4 or the Roomba I3+.

 iAdapt 2.0